Florida Criminal Defense Cases For Dealing In Stolen Property

 - That the defendant knew the property was stolen.

 In a dealing in stolen property case, the term “property” refers to anything of value.
-This can be a physical item of any size or stature or it can be an intangible item such as rights, services, claims, privileges, etc.
+This can be a physical item of any size or stature.
+Likewise, it can be an intangible item such as rights, services, claims, privileges, etc.

 The phrase “stolen property” can refer to property that has been obtained through criminal means or it has been offered for sale with a criminal intent.